SolverMax/Collated/Non-linear functions/Biggest rectangle in a circle/readme.md

 ## Notes

-Includes alternative scenarios where the values of some variables are fixed.
+Includes alternative scenarios where the values of some variables are fixed/unfixed.